Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

    Usage: ncn-image-modification.sh [-p] [-d dir] [ -z timezone] [-k kubernetes-squashfs-file] [-s storage-squashfs-file] [ssh-keygen arguments]

-          This script semi-automates the process of changing the timezone, root password, and adding new ssh keys for the root user to the NCN squashfs image(s).
+          This script semi-automates the process of changing the timezone, root password, and adding new SSH keys for the root user to the NCN squashfs image(s).

           The script will immediately prompt for a new passphrase for ssh-keygen.